 - 1.1 The report taken to Members on the 21st April 2021 (Annex 6) proposed the residential development of the land either side of Shottendane Road for up to 450 dwelling with alterations to the highways network.
 This report was supported by viability evidence, including an independent assessment of the viability appraisal by the Council's appointed consultants, in support of the provision of 10% affordable housing on site, with approximately £4.9million in contributions to community and highways infrastructure (outlined in the heads of terms in Annex 6).
-The application was considered by officers to accord with the Thanet Local Plan, in particular with Policy SP23 as it had been demonstrated that the requirement for 30% on site affordable should be reduced as meeting it would demonstrably make the proposed development unviable. - 1.2 The application was discussed at length at the meeting and following the failure of the motion to defer the application for approval, the application was deferred to officers to consider alternative provision of planning obligations, specifically regarding affordable housing, and report back to a future meeting.
-This report outlines the submission of the applicant following this resolution and provides further guidance to members about the relevant planning matters.
-This report should be read in conjunction with the previous Committee report at Annex 6.
+The application was considered by officers to accord with the Thanet Local Plan, in particular with Policy SP23 as it had been demonstrated that the requirement for 30% on site affordable should be reduced as meeting it would demonstrably make the proposed development unviable. - 1.2 The application was deferred to officers to consider alternative provision of planning obligations, specifically regarding affordable housing, and report back to a future meeting.
+Evidence was updated and submitted by the applicant which proposed 15% affordable housing, as well as other obligations and 2 review mechanisms within a future Section 106 agreement to capture any uplift in value and improvements to viability from a successful bid for Major Road Network funding.
+This was considered at length at the Planning Committee meeting on the 23rd June 2021 (Annex 9) and a motion to defer for approval on this basis was voted down, with a motion passed for consideration of reasons for refusal on the planning application.